heyyviv/heyyviv.github.io/_posts/2024-08-27-data_analytics_P1.markdown

 More generally, if you sample from k independent standard normal distributions and then square and sum the values, you’ll produce a chi-square distribution with k degrees of freedom.

 Χ2k = (Z1)2 + (Z2)2 + … + (Zk)2

+# Hypothesis Tests
+When we refer to Hypothesis Testing, it means using a systematic procedure to decide whether data and research study can support our particular theory which applies to a population.

+We do this by using two mutually exclusive hypotheses about a population, and evaluating these statements to decide if the statements are supported by the sample data.

+When performing Hypothesis Testing, firstly, a hypothesis must be formulated.
+An example of a hypothesis is “there is a correlation between height and gender in a population,” or “there is a difference between two groups of a population.”

+Usually, the thesis to be demonstrated is called the Alternative Hypothesis (HA), and its opposite is the Null Hypothesis (H0).
+In practice, the Null Hypothesis states that there is nothing new happening in the population.

+The objective of Hypothesis Testing is to verify if the Null Hypothesis can be rejected or not.
+In general, rejecting the Null Hypothesis does not automatically mean that the alternative hypothesis is accepted.
+However, in some cases, rejecting the Null Hypothesis can imply that the Alternative Hypothesis can be accepted.

+When performing a Hypothesis Test, two types of errors could occur:
+* Type-I Error: reject the Null Hypothesis when it is actually true.
+* Type-II Error: accept the Null Hypothesis when it is actually false.

+Null Hypothesis
+There is no relation between statistical variables and refer to this type of testing as null hypothesis testing.
+A null hypothesis is represented as H0.

+Alternative Hypothesis
+There is a relationship between two variables, proving that they have a statistical bond.
+An alternative hypothesis is represented as H1 or HA.
+The alternative hypothesis can be split into:

+One-tailed.
+This is when you are testing in one direction and disregarding the possibility of a relationship with another variable in another direction.
+The sample mean would be higher or lower than the population mean, but not both.
+Two-tailed.
+This is when you are testing in both directions and shows whether the sample mean is higher than or less than the mean of a population.

+Types of Hypothesis Testing
+- Parametric tests  are used when the samples have a normal distribution.
+In general, samples with a mean of 0 and a variance of 1 follow a normal distribution
+- Non-Parametric tests  If the samples do not follow a normal distribution, non-parametric tests are used.

+Two types of Hypothesis Testing can be created depending on the number of samples to be compared:
+- One Sample  If there is only one sample that must be compared to a specific value, it is called a single sample.
+- Two Samples  if you’re comparing two or more samples.
+Correlation and sample difference are two tests that could be used in this situation.
+Samples can be paired or not in both circumstances.
+Dependent samples are sometimes known as paired samples, while independent samples are known as unpaired samples.
+Natural or matched couplings occur in paired samples.